UN Chief Warns Against Regional War Over DR Congo At Africa Summit - UrduPoint

 It took a key airport there before marching largely unchecked into the city of Bukavu on Friday, security and humanitarian sources said.

-"The fighting that is raging in South Kivu -- as a result of the continuation of the M23 offensive -- threatens to push the entire region over the precipice," Guterres told leaders in an address to the summit, without mentioning Rwanda.
+"The fighting that is raging in South Kivu -- as a result of the continuation of the M23 offensive -- threatens to push the entire region over the precipice," Guterres said without mentioning Rwanda.

-He urged dialogue, saying that a regional escalation must be avoided "at all costs" and that there was "no military solution".
+He urged dialogue, saying a regional escalation must be avoided "at all costs" with "no military solution".

 "And the sovereignty and territorial integrity of the DRC must be respected," he said.

+French President Emmanuel Macron said on X he had spoken with Tshisekedi while stressing the need for Rwanda to back urgent measures including an M23 withdrawal from Bukavu and a ceasefire.

-The AU has been criticised for its timid approach in the face of a possible regional conflagration, and observers have demanded more decisive action.
+The AU has been criticised for its timid approach in the face of a possible regional conflagration.

 The European Union said on Saturday it was "urgently" considering all options following the news from Bukavu.